workerholic/workerholic.github.io/_includes/story.md

 As we can see from the results here:

-- for non-blocking and CPU-blocking jobs: multiple workers doesn't help the situation because of the GIL in MRI.
+- for non-blocking and CPU-blocking jobs: having multiple workers doesn't help the situation because of the GIL in MRI.
 In fact, it makes it worse due to the overhead incurred from context switching between threads.
 - for IO-blocking jobs: with one worker, it would've taken a very long time, 5034 seconds (the y-axis has been capped to give a better representation of the rest of the data).
 With 25 workers, the jobs perform about 25x faster.
 With 100 workers, it's about 100x faster.

 In the next section, we will take a look at how concurrency is implemented in Workerholic.